skaul157/airport-ops-pipeline/README.md

 | **Data Quality & Logging** | Great Expectations, Azure Monitor (see `scripts/logging_sample.py`) |
 | **Visualization & Analytics** | Power BI, Azure Synapse Analytics |

-## Architecture
+## Architecture Details

-The updated diagram above illustrates the end‑to‑end flow using Azure‑native components:
+The steps below describe the end‑to‑end flow using Azure‑native components:

 1. **Sources** – flight events stream in via **Event Hubs** and operational incidents are captured from **ServiceNow** APIs.
 2. **Azure Data Factory** orchestrates ingestion by reading from Event Hubs and landing raw events in the **Bronze** layer of a Data Lake.